afifahrahma/online-shopper-intent/README.md

 # online-shopper-intent
-Predict online shopper intention when visiting online sites, whether it will end in a purchase or not.
+Made a machine learning model that can predict online shopper intention when visiting online sites, whether it will end in a purchase or not.